By Debbie MillinJuly 2018

-As a veteran of startups, I have seen many companies thrive to a certain point and then get stuck.
+As a veteran of startup companies, I have seen many organizations thrive to a certain point and then get stuck.
 Our CEO Nicole Sahin refers to this as “death valley,” as few companies are able to persevere through that tough time in every startup’s life cycle and make it through to the next level.
 In my experience, the most resilient companies are those with a high ability to get things done and properly prioritize in order to charge through death valley to the other side.

 1. Choose which things to get done

-This is easier said than done, but management teams at startups require discipline to look at the hundreds of things they could do and decide what they must do.
+This is easier said than done, but startup management teams require discipline to look at the hundreds of things they could do and decide what they must do.
 This often involves some trade-offs, and a great deal of bravery — like stopping sales for a full quarter in order to strengthen our internal systems and operations for the flood of business we knew was about to come.
 (Yes, we actually did that at our company.)

 With limited resources, you need to focus on the foundation of your business to make sure it’s solid enough to get you through your death valley.
 In our case, we not only gained the respect of our existing and potential customers, but we also landed the number six spot on the Inc. 5000 list of fastest-growing companies in America that same year.